GenXProject/GenX.jl/README.md

 [Sambuddha Chakrabarti](https://www.linkedin.com/in/sambuddha-chakrabarti-ph-d-84157318).

 ## Acknowledgement
-The GenX team expresses deep gratitude to Laura Zwanziger and Jacob Schwartz for designing the Julia-themed GenX logo.
+The GenX team expresses deep gratitude to Laura Zwanziger and Jacob Schwartz for designing the Julia-themed GenX logo and to [Maya Mutic](https://github.com/mmutic) for developing the tutorials along with Luca Bonaldo.